alimozdemir/DDown/README.md

-# ddown
+# DDown
-a dotnet API
+DDown is a downloader API for dotnet also it supports partitioning and resumable.